abilandz/NAT3054/Lecture_2/git.md

 nothing to commit, working tree clean
 ```

 We can now continue to develop the file "someFile.txt" in two independent branches.
-The new branch named "devel" is made using command **git checkout**:
+The new branch named "devel" is made using the command **git checkout -b** _newBranchName_ (newer Git versions also support **git switch -c** _newBranchName_):

 ```bash
 # make new branch and switch to it: